-The long answer is… well suffices to say that there are countless large, thick textbooks out there covering all the details.
+The long answer is… well suffice it to say, there are countless large, thick textbooks out there covering all the details.
 It’s impossible to condense something like that into a bite-sized article, so we won’t!

 The short- in my opinion, much too short- answer is: to think of enzymes as big, biological, glorified catalysts.
 The problem is that this description scarcely does them justice at all.
 Why?
 Well, a chemical catalyst can be defined as something that increases the rate of a reaction, without itself being used up in the process.
 An enzyme, however, is so much more.

-In the interests of providing a bit of background, however, I’ll attempt to provide some key points about enzymes here, in the first part of our series
+In the interest of providing a bit of background, however, I’ll attempt to provide some key points about enzymes here.

-1. An enzyme participates in acid-base catalysis: Will a chemical reaction only take place with a protonation or deprotonation step?
+- An enzyme participates in acid-base catalysis: Will a chemical reaction only take place with a protonation or deprotonation step?
 No problem!
-Acidic side chains like aspartic acid or glutamic acid can donate protons to a substrate, and then take them back.
-Or, protons can alternatively be scooped up by a lysine or arginine that has a lone pair available.
+An enzyme might have acidic side chains like aspartic acid or glutamic acid to donate protons to a substrate, and then take them back.
+Alternatively, the enzyme might contain lysine or arginine to scoop up protons..

-3. Besides the amino acids with which they are synthesized, enzymes often have other little goodies that have been added onto them post-translationally: these are known as prosthetic groups.
-They can be something simple like cations- most commonly zinc (Zn2+) or magnesium (Mg2+), or something more complex like thiamine pyrophosphate, an active form of Vitamin B1, or flavin adenine dinucleotide (FAD), an electron carrying cofactor involved in biological redox reactions.
+- Besides the amino acids with which they are synthesized, enzymes often have other little goodies that have been added onto them post-translationally: these are known as prosthetic groups.
+They can be something simple like cations- most commonly zinc (Zn2+) or magnesium (Mg2+).
+They can also be something more complex like thiamine pyrophosphate, an active form of Vitamin B1, or flavin adenine dinucleotide (FAD), an electron carrying cofactor involved in biological redox reactions.

-4. Even when not directly participating in the reaction chemistry, the enzyme interacts with the substrates and products.
-Developing negative charges can be stabilized by electrostatic interaction with metal cations, positive charges from lysines, and hydrogen bonds with aspartic acid.
-Developing positive charges are stabilized by electrostatic interactions with glutamate and dipole interactions with the carbonyl oxygen of asparagine and other chemical groups.
+- Even when not directly participating in the reaction chemistry, the enzyme interacts with the substrates and products.
+Enzymes stabilize developing negative charges through electrostatic interaction with metal cations, positive charges from lysines, and hydrogen bonds with aspartic acid.
+Similarly, they can stabilize developing positive charges with glutamate and dipole interactions with the carbonyl oxygen of asparagine and other chemical groups.

-5. Group hug: overall, what an enzyme does is binds and orients the substrates of a biochemical reaction.
+- Group hug: overall, what an enzyme does is bind and orient the substrates of a biochemical reaction.
 Regardless of whether any side chains directly participate in the chemistry, or which cofactors or ions may be involved, it brings substrates into close proximity and correct spatial orientation to allow them to react with one another.

 This, right here, is where our analogy of an enzyme being a catalyst comes into play!

 So too do these rules hold for an enzyme.
 If ATP is not available for an ATP-dependent reaction, then the reaction will not happen even with all the enzyme in the world.
-Nor will all the enzyme in the world convert two substrates into products if their normal equilibrium should be all the way to the left.
+Nor can an enzyme convert two substrates into products if their normal equilibrium should be all the way to the left.

 The valves can’t change the direction of the water flow.
 They can’t make water that was flowing left to right suddenly flow from right to left, or make water that was falling downward suddenly defy gravity and start climbing upward in the pipes- you’d need a pump for that.
 And if water is moving at only a trickle, a valve simply can’t make the water start gushing.
 It can only allow as much water to flow in a direction as it normally would.

-What it can do, is cuts off the flow of water if you close the valve.
+What it can do is cut off the flow of water if you close the valve.
 It can redirect water that was normally flowing along one pathway to another pathway.
-And if that valve is opened once again, provided that water is still present and trying to force its way through, the flow is restored.
+And if that valve is opened again, the flow is restored, provided the water is still present.

 In much the same way, enzymes can control the flow of biochemical intermediaries between metabolic pathways.
-Enzymes throw their own kinetic parameters into the interesting mix of physiology, like their maximal catalyzed rate of reaction (Vmax) or their half-saturation constants (Km or S0.5).
-They can be shut down or activated by small chemical groups directly added onto their scaffolding, like phosphate through protein phosphorylation.
+Enzymes throw their own kinetic parameters (valves) into the interesting mix of physiology, like their maximal catalyzed rate of reaction (Vmax) or their half-saturation constants (Km or S0.5).
+They can be shut down or activated by small chemical groups directly added onto their scaffolding.
 They can be activated or inhibited by competitive or non-competitive effectors.
 In short, they are much more complex catalysts than their chemical counterparts.